azegas/iamjunior-home-service/README.md

 - [x] active class both in menu and in service search
 - [x] loading effect faked in useFetch hook by adding setTimeout
 - [x] catch error in useFetch hook and display it in the component
+- [ ] go to individual business pagees

 # Actual project requirements